network-dave/pisco/README.md

 # Pisco (discontinued)

-Run commands on Cisco devices via Telnet.
+Run commands on Cisco network devices via Telnet.

 Pisco is a little project I've put together to help me automate a couple tasks involving legacy Cisco devices.
 Instead of relying on external libraries, I wanted to develop something quickly with full control on the process.